shaybrow/reading-notes/the-coders-computer.md

 ### Shortcuts
 - use the up arrow key to bring back previous commands
+- use tab to auto complete as much as possible

 ### Paths
 - how the system navigates to a give file or folder